Push/Pull Communication Development in Agile Teams

 Facilitating Pull Information at Scale in Large Organizations

-Facilitating pull information in large organizations involves overcoming the complex challenge of organizing, categorizing, and making vast amounts of data accessible for retrieval at scale.
+Facilitating pull information in large organizations involves overcoming the complex challenge of organizing, categorizing, and making vast amounts of data accessible for retrieval at scale to enable data-driven decision making.
 While developing an effective information taxonomy is one aspect of this; several other factors play a crucial role in ensuring that employees can efficiently pull the information they need.

 Factors to Consider